-This Agreement is made under section 172 of the Fair Work Act 2009 and will be known as the University of Adelaide Enterprise Agreement 2017-2021 (Agreement).
-It will operate from seven (7) days after the date of approval by the Fair Work Commission and will remain in force until 30 June 2021.

-Negotiations for a new Agreement will commence no later than three (3) months prior to the nominal expiry date of this Agreement.
+- 1.1.1 This Agreement is made under section 172 of the Fair Work Act 2009 and will be known as the University of Adelaide Enterprise Agreement 2023 2025 (Agreement). - 1.1.2 This Agreement will operate from seven (7) days after the date of approval by the Fair Work Commission and will remain in force until 30 June 2025. - 1.1.3 Negotiations for a new Agreement will commence no later than six (6) months prior to the nominal expiry date of this Agreement. - 1.1.4 In the event of a merger between University of South Australia and University of Adelaide, "University" will include any successor entity to the University of Adelaide and this Agreement will continue to apply on its terms to staff members of the new entity who were previously employed by University of Adelaide (transferring staff members) and to staff members engaged to replace transferring staff members until a new enterprise agreement is negotiated with the relevant bargaining representatives.